General Thoughts on the Semicolon:

 I am not a fan of concerts; however, I think it is important to share your interests so I will go with you.

 - This could be two separate sentences with a period instead of a semicolon, but putting them together shows that the thought isn’t fully complete after concerts.
 Perhaps they wanted their spouse to know they aren’t saying no as the thought continues.
+A period would give a stronger pause, and the spouse may think they are saying no.

 - The author could use a comma and a coordinating conjunction: I am not a fan of concerts, but I think . . .
 If you aren’t a fan of semicolons, this would be a great option as it still allows you to keep the two clauses as one unified thought/sentence.
 But sometimes, this option doesn’t work as well.
 See the next example.